 First, you should secure the connection and make sure it is firmly placed on the terminals, and you can try again.

-While you are advised to get always take jumper cables in your car with you at any point in time, you can also have an alternative which are portable jumper packs for cars.
-These packs come with enough power to start your car.
+While you are advised to get always take jumper cables in your car with you at any point in time, you can also have an alternative, which is portable jumper packs for cars.
+These packs come with enough power to start your vehicle.

 All you need to do is charge the pack and use them correctly on the terminals, and it will produce the same result as jump-starting with a car battery, only make sure the car is pack is fully charged.